Isaac Seumalo: Pittsburgh Steelers

 On March 18, 2023, Seumalo signed a three-year, $24 million contract with the Pittsburgh Steelers.
 In his first season with the Steelers, he started all 17 regular season games and earned a Pro Football Focus (PFF) grade of 71.9 overall, marking him within the top 20 of highest graded offensive guards at number 14.
 He allowed 26 pressures and only committed one penalty throughout the season.
-He recorded another postseason appearance when the Steelers lost 17-31 to the Buffalo Bills in the AFC Wild Card playoff game.
+He recorded another postseason appearance when the Steelers lost 17–31 to the Buffalo Bills in the AFC Wild Card playoff game.
 This marked the first post season appearance Seumalo made with Pittsburgh.

 During a preseason practice, Seumalo sustained a pectoral injury that would keep him from seeing the field for the first four weeks of the 2024 regular season.
 He would return to the team's starting lineup during the team's Week 5 primetime loss to the Dallas Cowboys.
 Though only active for four games by the point of the Steelers' Week 9 bye, Seumalo took 96.25% of offensive snaps, did not allow a single quarterback hit or sack.
 His pass-blocking grade of 74.7 made him ranked 21st out of 69 eligible offensive guards according to PFF.

+Arizona Cardinals

+On March 11, 2026, Seumalo signed a three-year, $31.5 million contract with the Arizona Cardinals.